SlicerMorph/VMM/measurements/README.md

 # Measurements and Visualization
 This tutorial was modified from lab 4 of the SlicerMorph workshop.
 For more infomration on measurments and visualizations in SlicerMorph see the full workhop: https://github.com/SlicerMorph/W_2020

+## Importing images
+There are many ways to import your data into Slicer, and I'm not going to go through all of them, but I do want to point out 2 **SlicerMorph** specific modules that may help a lot of you out! both of these
+  *`ImageStacks` - Is found in SlicerMorph under the SlicerMorphLabs subheading.
+This module allows you to import a list of image files and downsample (if needed) in a sigle step.
+  *`SkyscanReconImport` - If you are using a Skyscan scanner you can imort the log file and it will import your image with the spaceing from the log file.
+  *Once you have your images imported, recommend saving as .nrrd or your other prefered image file so that it is easier to import in future Slicer sessions.
+  *For more information on importing differnt types of images, see [Data Formatting lab](https://github.com/SlicerMorph/W_2020/tree/master/Lab02_Slicer_2_Data_Import) from the SlicerMorph workshop.

+##Importing files from MorphoSource
+Using the SlicerMorph `MorphoSource` Module you can now login to MorphoSouce, browse for your desired specimens, and load them into SlicerMorph.

 ## Markup Types
 IMPORTANT: Before you start any markups make sure your volume spacing is correct in the `volumes` module!